mathieugouin/rpiDvr/docs/README.md

 #### Hauppauge Xbox One

+Install the firware v4l-cx231xx-avcore-01.fw from <https://linuxtv.org/downloads/firmware/>

 This tuner works well.
-It has the same chip as the Hauppauge WinTV-HVR-955Q (refer to dmesg listing below:
+It has the same chip as the Hauppauge WinTV-HVR-955Q.
+Refer to dmesg listing below:

 ```
   [35258.315869] usb 1-1.2: new high-speed USB device number 8 using dwc_otg